Carry On Wayward Son: Background

 While Kansas' previous three albums had split songwriting duties between lead vocalist Steve Walsh and band member Kerry Livgren, the latter essentially provided all the material for the band's fourth album release, Leftoverture.
 According to Livgren, "On the very first day of rehearsals, Steve...said that he had nothing – not a single song.
 I don't relish that kind of pressure, but with hindsight it really brought out the best in me."
-Although based in Atlanta, Georgia, Kansas had returned to its Topeka, Kansas, home town to work up material for what would be the Leftoverture album, the band rehearsing in a vacant store in a strip mall the material Livgren was working up on a Lowrey organ at his parents' home where he was staying.
+Although based in Atlanta, Georgia, Kansas had returned to its Topeka, Kansas, hometown to work up material for what would be the Leftoverture album, the band rehearsing in a vacant store in a strip mall the material Livgren was working up on a Lowrey organ at his parents' home where he was staying.
 "Carry On Wayward Son" was written after the band had completed rehearsals.
 Livgren, who perceived the song as being "beamed down" to him in full, in 2004 stated: "It's an autobiographical song.
 Parallel to my musical career I've always been on a spiritual sojourn, looking for truth and meaning.
 It was a song of self-encouragement.
 I was telling myself to keep on looking and I would find what I sought."
 Livgren was born again on July 25, 1979, and since 1980 recorded primarily as a Christian rock artist.

 When it came out, there was nothing like it.
 [It has] so many musically interesting parts.
 It wasn't rubber-stamped; it was unique to itself.
 It's a great sing-along.
 It had a lot of things going for it.
 When we recorded it, we knew we had a great song.